peterpolidoro/ModularServer/README.md

     BSD

-This firmware requires about 4KB of SRAM and 75KB of flash memory, so it needs at least Arduino Mega level resources.
+This firmware requires at least Arduino Mega level resources.
 Known to work with the Arduino Mega 2560, Teensy 3.2, Teensy 3.5, and Teensy 3.6.

 ## API